Araneta Center–Cubao station (LRT)

-Araneta Center–Cubao station (also called as Araneta–Cubao station or simply Cubao station) is an elevated Manila Light Rail Transit (LRT) station situated on Line 2.
-The station is located in Cubao in Quezon City and is named after the old name of Araneta City, a mixed-use development.
+Araneta Center–Cubao station is an elevated Light Rail Transit (LRT) station located on the LRT Line 2 (LRT-2) system in Cubao, Quezon City.
+It is named after the old name of Araneta City, a nearby mixed-use development.

 The station is the eighth station for trains headed to Antipolo and the sixth station for trains headed to Recto.

-Araneta Center–Cubao station also serves as a terminus of the line.
-The station layout is composed of three platforms: The two main platforms serve the entire system (Eastbound and Westbound) and an extra platform serves as a terminus.
+The station layout is composed of three platforms: The two main platforms serve the entire system (eastbound and westbound) and an extra platform serves as a terminus.
 The extra platform, currently unused, is found under the main platforms where the concourse area can also be found.

-It first commenced operations on April 5, 2003.
+History

+Araneta Center–Cubao station first commenced operations on April 5, 2003.
+It served as the initial western terminus of the line until Legarda station and five intermediate stations opened on April 5, 2004.
+It temporarily regained its terminus status from October 8, 2019, to January 21, 2021, this time as the eastern terminus, due to a fire on October 3, 2019, that affected two rectifiers of the line between Anonas and Katipunan stations.
+Normal operations later resumed after the rectifiers were repaired.

 Nearby establishments

-The most recognizable landmark that the station is located at is the Araneta City, which hosts shopping malls such a Ali Mall, Farmers Plaza and Gateway Mall, where the station's south entrance is located, as well as the Smart Araneta Coliseum.
-Also located on the opposite side of the Araneta Center Complex is the Diamond Arcade which is a smaller mall across Gateway Mall.

-The station is also adjacent to Project 5 or Barangay E. Rodriguez, the location of other shopping establishments such as DiviMart, Hansel Arcade and Diamond Arcade, as well as Cubao Elementary School.
+The most recognizable landmark that the station is located at is the Araneta City, which hosts shopping malls such as Ali Mall, Farmers Plaza and Gateway Mall, where the station's south entrance is located, as well as the Smart Araneta Coliseum.
+At the opposite side of the station is Project 5 or Barangay E. Rodriguez, the location of other shopping establishments such as DiviMart, Hansel Arcade and Diamond Arcade, as well as Cubao Elementary School.
+The station's concourse level is directly interconnected to Gateway Mall and Diamond Arcade.

 Transportation links

 Due to its location at Araneta City, the station is located in a major transportation hub.
-Provincial buses stop at the Araneta Center Bus Port within the complex, and jeepneys for various destinations all over Metro Manila and Rizal province, UV Express, taxis and tricycles are available upon request.
+Provincial buses stop at the Araneta City Bus Port within the complex, and jeepneys for various destinations all over Metro Manila (within Quezon City, Manila, Marikina, Pasig, and San Juan) and Rizal province (Angono, Antipolo, Cainta, Montalban, San Mateo, and Taytay), UV Express, taxis and tricycles are available upon request.
 Traffic regulations, however, prohibit tricycles on EDSA and Aurora Boulevard.

 The station is also the transit point for commuters riding the Manila Metro Rail Transit System Line 3.
-It is connected to its namesake station via a walkway that goes through the Gateway Mall, past the Smart Araneta Coliseum and through New Farmers Plaza to the station's entrance just outside New Farmers Plaza.
+It is connected to its namesake MRT station via Gateway Mall and Farmers Plaza.